SHADOW9505/archlinux-forfriend/README.md

 # INSTALLATION 1

 to explain what happened right now, is that you essentially prepared your drives for the installation of linux itself.
 Everything before now was just the hardware part, now we’re getting into installing Linux itself.
 REMEMBER: never shut down your system at this point, since your drives are mounted.
 Whenever your drives are mounted, they are in use.
 If you force shutdown when they are mounted you WILL corrupt the drives (personal experience).
 ALWAYS umount before doing something with the drives such as servicing them or shutting down.
-In the actual complete system itself, the drives will umount automatically, whenever you run “shutdown” or “reboot”.
+In the actual complete system itself, the drives will umount automatically, whenever you run `shutdown` or `reboot`.
 It is heavily advised against to force shutdown.

 I advise you to change your pacman mirrorlist, as the automatically generated ones are DOGSHIT.